visualizela/Workflow/_entries/upload.md

 number: 6000
 ---

-The information that can be found here is taken from [this presentation](https://maptimela.github.io/map-website/).
+The information that can be found below is taken from [this presentation](https://maptimela.github.io/map-website/).
+If you wish to learn more about QGIS and GitHub then feel free to look the presentation over.

 For this you are going to need a GitHub account
 Once signed in make a repository by clicking the plus sign near your profile and scrolling down to the “New Repository” button.